 Festival Hub at Brooklyn Bowl

-The perfect place to relax between films, meet other Festival goers, talk film and mingle with music artists, filmmakers and panel guests – The O2′s newest venue Brooklyn Bowl.
-The 2014 Festival Hub programme will once again feature lively conversations as well as a nightly line up of music including performances from Archive and Dele Sosimi Afrobeat Orchestra.
+The perfect place to relax between films, meet other Festival goers, talk film and mingle with music artists, filmmakers and panel guests, the 2014 Festival Hub programme featured lively conversations, a film quiz as well as a nightly line up of music including performances from Archive and Dele Sosimi Afrobeat Orchestra.

 Sundance London is presented by Robert Redford, Sundance Institute, and AEG Europe.
 Thirty percent of the profits from the event support Sundance Institute, a non-profit organization dedicated to the discovery and development of independent artists and audiences.